 Reporting Lawyer Misconduct

 A lawyer must immediately report to the Office of Disciplinary Counsel any violation of the Rules of Professional Conduct that raises a question as to another lawyer’s honesty, trustworthiness or fitness as a lawyer in other respects–unless doing so would divulge confidential information.
 See La.
-Rules of Prof’l Conduct R. 8.3(a) (2004); id.
-Rule 8.3(c); In re Tolchinsky, 740 So.
+Rules of Prof’l Conduct r.
+8.3(a); id. r.
+8.3(c); In re Tolchinsky, 740 So.
 2d 109 (La.
 1999) (failure to report unauthorized practice of law by another lawyer).
-This reporting obligation is “triggered when, under the circumstances, a reasonable lawyer would have ‘a firm opinion that the conduct in question more likely than not occurred.’”
-See In re Riehlmann, 891 So.
+This reporting obligation is “triggered when, under the circumstances, a reasonable lawyer3 would have ‘a firm opinion that the conduct in question more likely than not occurred.’”4 See In re Riehlmann, 891 So.
 2d 1239, 1244 (La.
 2005) (quoting Attorney U v.
 Mississippi Bar, 678 So.
-2d 963 (Miss.
-1996); Restatement (Third) of the Law Governing Lawyers § 5 cmt.
-1 (2000)).
-For a general discussion of a lawyer’s reporting obligations, particularly in the context of litigation, see ABA Comm. on Ethics and Prof’l Responsibility, Formal Op.
-94-383 (1994).
+2d 963, 972 (Miss.
+1996); Restatement (Third) of the Law Governing Lawyers § 5 cmt. i (2000)).
+For a general discussion of a lawyer’s reporting obligations, particularly in the context of litigation, see ABA Comm. on Ethics & Prof’l Responsibility, Formal Op.
+94-383 (1994); see also §10.2 The rule on reporting lawyer misconduct, 21 La.
+Civ.
+L. Treatise, Louisiana Lawyering §10.2.

 No Duty to Self Report

 This rule does not require a lawyer to report the lawyer’s own violation of the Rules of Professional Conduct.
 First, the text of the rule refers explicitly to the obligation to report a violation by “another lawyer.”
-La.
-Rules of Prof’l Conduct R. 8.3(a) (2004) (emphasis added).
+See La.
+Rules of Prof’l Conduct r.
+8.3(a) (emphasis added).
 In contrast, the 1987 version of this rule imposed the reporting obligation as to any “violation of this code” without reference to the violation being committed by “another” lawyer.
-La.
-Rules of Prof’l Conduct R. 8.3(a) (1987).
+See La.
+Rules of Prof’l Conduct r.
+8.3(a) (1987).
 Second, the ABA Standing Committee on Ethics and Professional Responsibility has opined that a lawyer is not obliged to report his or her own misconduct.
-See ABA Comm. on Ethics and Prof’l Responsibility, Informal Op.
+See ABA Comm. on Ethics & Prof’l Responsibility, Informal Op.
 1279 (1973).
 Finally, the Fifth Amendment privilege against self-incrimination should protect lawyers from having to self-report certain types of serious misconduct to the Office of Disciplinary Counsel.
-See Model Rules of Prof’l Conduct R. 8.1 cmt.
-2; see also La.
-Rules of Prof’l Conduct R. 8.1(c) (2004) (permitting lawyers to refrain from cooperating with ODC investigation upon “openly expressed claim of a constitutional privilege”).
+See Model Rules of Prof’l Conduct r.
+8.1 cmt.
+2 (Am.
+Bar Ass’n); see also La.
+Rules of Prof’l Conduct r.
+8.1(c) (permitting lawyers to refrain from cooperating with ODC investigation upon “openly expressed claim of a constitutional privilege”).

 Absent aggravating or mitigating circumstances, the following sanctions are generally appropriate in cases involving violations of Rule 8.3: disbarment, when the lawyer knowingly engages in conduct that is a violation of a duty owed to the profession with the intent to obtain a benefit for the lawyer or another, and causes serious or potentially serious injury to a client, the public, or the legal system; suspension, when the lawyer knowingly engages in conduct that is a violation of a duty owed to the profession, and causes injury or potential injury to a client, the public, or the legal system; reprimand, when the lawyer negligently engages in conduct that is a violation of a duty owed to the profession, and causes injury or potential injury to a client, the public, or the legal system; and, admonition, when the lawyer engages in an isolated instance of negligence that is a violation of a duty owed to the profession, and causes little or no actual or potential injury to a client, the public or the legal system.
 See ABA Stds. for Imposing Lawyer Sanctions stds.
 7.0-7.4 (1992).

-Note that the Riehlmann opinion applied the pre-2004 revision version of Rule 8.3.
+- Note that the Riehlmann opinion applied the pre-2004 revision version of Rule 8.3.
 Under the new rule, mere knowledge of a rule violation does not trigger a reporting obligation unless that violation also raises a question as to the lawyer’s honesty, trustworthiness or fitness as a lawyer.
 See La.
-Rules of Prof’l Conduct R. 8.3(a) (2004).
+Rules of Prof’l Conduct R. 8.3(a). ↵